namelessceiling/tictactoe/README.md

 Instructions
 ----------------
-Compile by typing into the terminal the lines : TicTacToe.java
+Compile by typing into the terminal the lines : javac TicTacToe.java AI.java Board.java Game.java Player.java

 Run it by typing into the terminal : java TicTacToe